ivan-kunfei/TF-IDF_Similarity_Big_Data_A2/README.md

 The `small_data` contains small dataset with two files.
 The two pdf files are assignment requirement and my report.

 ## Getting Started
-To run the task1&2 file, you need 5 arguments: root for wikiPagesFile, root for wikiCategoryFile, and output roots for result 1,2 and 3.
+To run the task1&2 file, you need 5 arguments: path for wikiPagesFile, path for wikiCategoryFile, and output paths for result 1,2 and 3.

-    python spark-submit assignment_2_task1&2.py "root1_" "root_2" "root_3" "root_4" "root_5"``
+    python spark-submit assignment_2_task1&2.py "path_1" "path_2" "path_3" "path_4" "path_5"``

 To run the task3 file, do the same.

-    python spark-submit assignment_2_task3.py "root_1" "root_2" "root_3" "root_4" "root_5"``
+    python spark-submit assignment_2_task3.py "path_1" "path_2" "path_3" "path_4" "path_5"``
 ## Author
 Ivan Chen